ajg/form/README.md

 Fields with an explicit tag are exempt — tags always name keys verbatim — and the same function should be set on both directions for values to round-trip;
 passing nil clears the mapping.
-The function receives struct field names only, never input data; it should be deterministic and injective (distinct fields must map to distinct keys), and — since decoding may invoke it once per candidate field per incoming key — memoize it if it is expensive. form deliberately ships no built-in casing heuristic: word-boundary rules (acronyms, digits) are project-specific, and baking one in would freeze its
+The function receives struct field names only, never input data; it should be deterministic and injective — distinct fields must map to distinct keys, including any explicitly tagged names — should avoid emitting the reserved implicit-index key `_` or the delimiter rune, and — since decoding may invoke it once per candidate field per incoming key — memoize it if it is expensive. form deliberately ships no built-in casing heuristic: word-boundary rules (acronyms, digits) are project-specific, and baking one in would freeze its